hibbitts-design/hibbitts-design-org-learn/pages/07.grav-gantry5-particles/06.header-image/docs.md

 ```

 #### Required CSS
-Add the following CSS to your Gantry theme's `custom.css` file.
+If this Atom was not included in a Grav Skeleton Package, you will need to add the following CSS to your Gantry theme's `custom.css` file.
 For example, if you are using the Helium theme the `custom.css` file should be located at `user/data/gantry5/themes/g5_helium/scss/custom.css`.

 ```
 .myheader {